-Whether you go back in August (I’m talking to you Colorado friends) or your summer lasts through September (lucky Michiganders), here are 3 math activities you can use on the first weeks of school (recommended for 2nd-3rd grades).
+Whether you go back in August (I’m talking to you Colorado friends) or your summer lasts through September, here are 3 math activities you can use on the first weeks of school in your 2nd or 3rd grade classroom.

 Back to School Math Idea #1: Pentominoes

 These are my go to Day 1 math activity!
 I would HIGHLY recommend purchasing a class set if you are able.

 Show students the book Chasing Vermeer (this mystery book has a pentomino by name chart and hidden pentominoes on the cover) and then see if students can figure out how the pentominoes are named (spoiler alert: it’s by letters of the alphabet).